buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You create a vertical wall of whirling, razor-sharp blades made of magical energy.
 The wall appears within range and lasts for the duration.
 You can make a straight wall up to 30 meters long, 6 meters high, and 1 meter thick, or a ringed wall up to 18 meters in diameter, 6 meters high, and 1 meter thick.
 The wall provides total cover to creatures behind it, and its space is difficult terrain.

-When a creature enters the wall's area for the first time on a turn or starts its turn there, the creature must make a Reflex Saving Throw.
+When a creature enters the wall' \*\*s area for the first time on a turn or starts its turn there, the creature must make a Reflex Saving Throw.
 On a failed save, the creature takes 6d10 slashing damage, or half as much on a successful save.

 A spellcaster who is within one meter of the Blade Barrier is considered Distracted.